Amank2601/Inventra-Demo/README.md

 - **Currently** - Used HTML, CSS and JAVASCRIPT

-- **Future** - Will be using REACT, NODE.JS, EXPRESS.JS FOR APIS, MongoDB etc....
+- **Future** - Will be using REACT, NODE.JS, EXPRESS.JS FOR APIS, MongoDB and also implement AI features to automate stuff.

 ## NOTE